 Special Education means specially designed instruction to meet the unique needs of individuals with special needs.
 The B.A. in Special Education is designed for students interested in providing services to individuals with special needs.
 This program provides students with the knowledge, skills, and dispositions to become highly qualified special educators who can help students with special needs achieve a higher level of personal self-sufficiency and success in school and in the community.
 The study plan includes a combination of academic and professional coursework with field experience in the classroom that prepares graduates for teaching in the real world.
 The program gives the students the opportunity to select a concentration track within two areas of Special Education.
 These concentration tracks include mild/moderate disabilities and gifted and talented.

-- Understand collaborative relationships and its value in fostering communication among schools, homes and the communities.
+Understand collaborative relationships and their value in fostering communication among schools, homes, and communities.

 Program Learning Outcomes

 Upon successful completion of this program, students will be able to:

 Acquire thorough knowledge of the philosophical, historical, and legal foundation of the education of exceptional children.

 Use multiple assessment data in making educational decisions for students with Mild/Moderate disabilities and Gifts and Talents.

 Locate and critically use relevant, meaningful, and evidence-based instructional and assistive technologies that will promote maximum learning and social and emotional growth in students with Mild/Moderate disabilities and Gifts and Talents.

 Establish a research-based responsive learning environment for students with Mild/Moderate disabilities and Gifts and Talents.